Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 She looked him in the eye.
 “Are we so out of touch?”

 “...Very well.
 Let me lay it out.
-We---and by ‘we,’ I mean both my people and the Gao---have been used as *playthings* and as *experimental breeding pools* by *two* opposed galactic powers.
+We - and by ‘we,’ I mean both my people and the Gao - have been used as *playthings* and as *experimental breeding pools* by *two* opposed galactic powers.
 We have been preserved and engineered, that your hidden civilization may stock its ranks with ‘perfect’ men and women to carry out a millennia-long mission of retribution.
 On a personal note?
 One of my friends spent *six years* imprisoned on a hell-world *in absolute solitude* to prove out the final form of Cruezzir, and let me tell you he’s more than a bit cracked because of it.
 He will outlive his wives and his children.
 He’s so tough and strong that death itself will likely only come to him by his own hand, because *you took that from him.* Young Alex out there begins to understand his fate, too.
 He’s not a fan!
 Radical, arguably *unnatural* changes are being foisted on our peoples at an ever-increasing rate…and I haven’t even *begun* to address San Diego, or Chicago, or Franklin.”

 Tomoe tilted her head and—something nobody else among Singularity’s leadership had done yet—she listened rather than trying to justify or defend.